Energy Crisis Looming in the European Deep Freeze

 The last time we saw a problem like this, a “gas war” ensued between Russia and Ukraine.
 During another nasty weather period a few years ago, the flow of Russian gas across Ukraine to Europe halted altogether.

 Remember, Europe gets about 40% of its gas imports from Russia, and 60% of that crosses Ukraine.
-Because of a political spat between Moscow and Kiev, Europe ended up, literally, out in the cold.
+Because of a political spat between Moscow and Kiev, Europe ended up, literally, out in

 To the European Union, this has been a painful reminder that it needs to diversify its energy sourcing.